Mananksp/First/README.md

 # First
 This is my first git repository.
 <br>
-Author - Manan S Patel.
+Author -  wriiten by Manan S Patel.